By R. John Quisenberry

 Sam took the lead.
-On front of the small door and replaced his shoes with the slippers indicated by grey.
-Kneeling on a small mat, he eased his arms into the opening and pulled rest of himself up and in.
+In front of the small door and replaced his shoes with the slippers indicated by grey.
+Kneeling on a small mat, he eased his arms into the opening and pulled the rest of himself up and in.
 As he entered the space, he noticed that two of the corners of the cost space were occupied by a young woman kneeling in a kimono of sapphire blue with embroidered woodland scenes.
 The one to his left held a strange instrument with a cylindrical base and two strings.
 She was playing a soft, haunting melody that flowed from the instrument as she gently applied the bow.
-The other woman was softly accompanying with a beautiful, but simple flute.at the center of the left side of the room was a japanese man of indeterminate age.
-His robe was shimmering black with designs of a stream, nightengales, and a silvered moon embroidered in it’s midnight expanse.
+The other woman was softly accompanied by a beautiful, but simple flute. at the center of the left side of the room was a Japanese man of indeterminate age.
+His robe was shimmering black with designs of a stream, nightingales, and a silvered moon embroidered in it’s midnight expanse.

 At last the confections were consumed by all and Jeremiah set the smaller stoneware bowl in front of Sam.
 Alan mimed picking up the bowl and rotating it a quarter turn and drinking.
 He then mimed wiping the rim with the cloth that sat beside the bowl.
 Sam followed the movements indicated and passed the bowl to Alan on his right.
 Once Alan completed the ritual, he passed it to Grey on Sam’s right.

 The tea was bitter but pleasant.
 It played an interesting counterpoint to the sweetness of the confection that came before.